 To access the Natadesleen Lake Trail (take out), paddle to the south east side of Natadesleen Lake and find the Natadesleen Lake Trail.
 See Kinaskan Lake Trail and Paddling Route Map.
 From there, it is a 1km portage along the Natesdesleen Lake Tail back to Highway 37.

-Rainbow trout are abundant in Kinaskan and Natadesleen Lakes, averaging half a kilogram in weight and 30cm in length.
+Rainbow trout are abundant in Kinaskan and Natadesleen Lakes, averaging half a kilogram in weight and 30 cm in length.
 Fish from shore or boat, fly fish, cast, or troll with just about any lure.
 The hard-fighting rainbow are waiting!

-Anyone fishing or angling in British Columbia must have an appropriate licence, and should consult the current BC Sport Fishing Regulations to be familiar with the regulations specific to Kinaskan Lake, the Iskut River and Natadesleen Lake.
 Please be aware that there are very limited opportunities to obtain a fishing licence on the Highway 37 corridor.
 It is a requirement to carry a physical copy on your person while fishing.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.